 Anal sex is considered a high-risk activity.
 Remember, though, that sexually transmitted infections (STIs) can spread through vaginal sex as well.

 It’s possible to have an STI without knowing it, as many have no immediate symptoms.
-And currently, there’s no standard test to determine whether a man has the human papilloma virus (HPV), some forms of which can lead to cancer.
+Currently, there’s no standard test to determine whether cisgender men or other people without a cervix have the human papillomavirus (HPV), some forms of which can lead to cancer.

 In some cases, anal sex can lead to a

-Getting pregnant from anal sex is highly unlikely, but, if several different factors align, it is a remote possibility.
+Getting pregnant from anal sex is highly unlikely, but if several different factors align, it is a slight possibility.
 Anal sex carries other health risks that are more likely.

 If you and your partner choose to engage in anal sex, communication is key.
-Both of you should be tested for STIs and use a condom for protection.
-If you wish to prevent pregnancy and are sexually active, there are many birth control options to discuss with your doctor.
+It’s important that you use a condom for protection and that both of you have been tested for STIs.
+If you are sexually active and wish to prevent pregnancy, there are many birth control options to discuss with a doctor.

-With the right precautions, it can be an enjoyable experience for both of you.
+With the right precautions, anal sex can be an enjoyable experience for both of you.